dashluu/Microlexer/README.md

 ## Lexer

-The code for lexer is in the package `lexer`.
+The code for lexer is in the package `lexers`.
 It includes:

 * **CharReader**: has an internal buffer which holds characters read from the input stream (usually a file).
 * **AlnumUnderscoreLexer**: reads alphanumeric and underscore characters to form a lexeme.